eugenegoncharuk/keyvault-manager/README.md

 This will generate `KeyVault Manager.app` in your project folder, which you can drag to your Applications folder or distribute.

 ## Running App
 When an application gets downloaded from any source other than those that Apple seems suited, the application gets an extended attribute "com.apple.Quarantine".
-This triggers the message: "<application> is damaged and can't be opened.
-You should move it to the Bin."
+This triggers the message: "<application> is damaged and can't be opened..."

 Remove the attribute and you can launch the application.
 To do this, open a console and type: